Sanity will be the topic of this day.

 That's God.

 The more I talk and walk with God, the more He blesses me with faith, patience, and trust.
-The more faith, patience, and trust I have, the less fear, impatience, and mistrust I have, which adds to the drama.
+The more faith, patience, and trust I have, the less fear, impatience, and mistrust I have, which is the drama.

 Think about that for a moment, please.
 The words a person speaks comes from the thoughts he or she is thinking.
 These thoughts, repeated, become beliefs that are behaved.